How to Teach Programming in the AI Era? Using LLMs as a Teachable Agent for Debugging: LLM Integration

+(3) To {capture key testing aspects} in our test category hints (\cref{fig:generate_and_select}D), we cluster reference test cases into semantically meaningful groups.
+We build dendrograms from test case vectors with Agglomerative Hierarchical Clustering~\cite{lukasova1979hierarchical}, which guide the selection of test category hints from the over-generated pool.

-As in \cref{fig:llm_gen}, while the hints for test cases and categories are generated separately, the materials relevant to bugs are generated in sequential order.
-We perform human verification per step, which not only ensures immediate high-quality generation, but also mitigates the risk of cascading errors in subsequent steps.
-For buggy code, human editing means removing extra comment lines from the generated code; while for others, it means revising incorrect snippets in the generated material or ensuring the material follows certain formats that enable subsequent parsing.
-We provide more details on human verification and human editing times in \cref{sec:llm_eval}.
-As of now, all the materials in \sysname are \emph{pre-generated} in order to minimize the risk of students being misled by incorrect LLM responses.
+\paragraphBold{Human-in-the-Loop Verification.} As shown in \cref{fig:llm_gen}, while the hints for test cases and categories are generated separately, the materials relevant to bugs are generated in sequential order.
+We perform human verification per step to mitigate the risk of cascading errors in subsequent steps.
+We provide more details on human verification and editing times in \cref{sec:llm_eval}.